gengxilu/HT_UltrasoundImage/README.md

    4. In the test environment listed above, the run time of this demo is usually within 15 minutes.
    5. To run your data with this script, make the ultrasound image data shape aligns with the shape of the first layer of the CNN network, and the tracked data shape should align with the output dimension of the last CNN layer.

-If you encounter any problems, feel free to leave comments or directly contact me at gengxilu_'at'_mit.edu
+If you encounter any problems, feel free to leave comments or directly contact me at gengxilu'at'mit.edu